mdn/translated-content/files/pt-br/learn/forms/how_to_structure_a_web_form/index.md

 Let's put these ideas into practice and build a slightly more involved form structure — a payment form.
 This form will contain a number of widget types that you may not yet understand — don't worry about this for now; you'll find out how they work in the next article ([The native form widgets](/pt-BR/docs/Learn/HTML/Forms/The_native_form_widgets)).
 For now, read the descriptions carefully as you follow the below instructions, and start to form an appreciation of which wrapper elements we are using to structure the form, and why.

 1. To start with, make a local copy of our [blank template file](https://github.com/mdn/learning-area/blob/master/html/introduction-to-html/getting-started/index.html) and the [CSS for our payment form](https://github.com/mdn/learning-area/blob/master/html/forms/html-form-structure/payment-form.css) in a new directory on your computer.
 2. First of all, apply the CSS to the HTML by adding the following line inside the HTML {{htmlelement("head")}}:

-    ```
+    ```html
     <link href="payment-form.css" rel="stylesheet">
     ```

 3. Next, start your form off by adding the outer {{htmlelement("form")}} element:

-    ```
+    ```html
     <form>

     </form>
     ```

 4. Inside the `<form>` tags, start by adding a heading and paragraph to inform users how required fields are marked:

-    ```
+    ```html
     <h1>Payment form</h1>
     <p>Required fields are followed by <strong><abbr title="required">*</abbr></strong>.</p>
     ```

 5. Next we'll add a larger section of code into the form, below our previous entry.
 Here you'll see that we are wrapping the contact information fields inside a distinct {{htmlelement("section")}} element.
 Moreover, we have a set of two radio buttons, each of which we are putting inside its own list ({{htmlelement("li")}}) element.
 Last, we have two standard text {{htmlelement("input")}}s and their associated {{htmlelement("label")}} elements, each contained inside a {{htmlelement("p")}}, plus a password input for entering a password.
 Add this code to your form now:

-    ```
+    ```html
     <section>
         <h2>Contact information</h2>
         <fieldset>